Apurva-2703/Comp.Neuro_Neuromatch_2025/README.md

 Day 11 - Bayesian Decisions (Bayes with a Binary Hidden State, Bayes inference and decision with continuous hidden state)
 * Bonus Tutorial - Fitting to Data - To be added once the rest of the content is complete.

+Day 12 - Hidden Dynamics (Sequential Probability Ratio Test, Hidden Markov Model, Kalman Filter)
+* Bonus Tutorials - More on Kalman Filters and Expectation Maximization For Spiking Neurons - To be added once the rest of the content is complete.

 ----

 Original course content: https://github.com/NeuromatchAcademy/course-content